wjohnsto/simple-site/README.md

 * [TypeScript](https://www.typescriptlang.org/) - Used to allow you to write simple scripts in TypeScript that will be included with your pages
 * [SASS](http://sass-lang.com/) - CSS precompiler

+## Demo

+You can see a version of this site at https://covalence.io/

 ## Authors

 * **William Johnston** - *Initial work* - [wjohnsto](https://github.com/wjohnsto)